Central Mechanical Engineering Research Institute

-The Central Mechanical Engineering Research Institute (also known as CSIR-CMERI Durgapur or CMERI Durgapur) is a public engineering research and development institution in Durgapur, West Bengal, India.
+Central Mechanical Engineering Research Institute (also known as CSIR-CMERI Durgapur or CMERI Durgapur) is a public engineering research and development institution in Durgapur, West Bengal, India.
 It is a constituent laboratory of the Indian Council of Scientific and Industrial Research (CSIR).
 This institute is the only national level research institute in the field of mechanical engineering in India.

 The CMERI was founded in February 1958 under the endorsement of the CSIR.
 It was founded to develop national mechanical engineering technology, particularly in order to help Indian industries.
 During its first decade, the CMERI mainly focused its efforts towards national technology and import substitution.
 Currently, the institute is making R&D efforts in the front-line areas of research such as Robotics, Mechatronics, Microsystem, Cybernetics, Manufacturing, Precision agriculture, Embedded system, Near net shape manufacturing and Biomimetics.
-Besides conducting research, the institute works towards different R&D based mission mode programs of country to provide suitable technological solutions for poverty alleviation, societal improvement, energy security, food security, aerospace, mining, automobile and defense.
+Besides conducting research, the institute works towards different R&D-based mission mode programs of the country to provide suitable technological solutions for poverty alleviation, societal improvement, energy security, food security, aerospace, mining, automobile, and defense.